Second Crusade: Fall of Edessa

 Meanwhile, Zengi, atabeg of Mosul, had added Aleppo to his rule in 1128, the key to power in Syria, contested between Mosul and Damascus.
 Both Zengi and Baldwin II of Jerusalem turned their attention towards Damascus; Baldwin was defeated outside the great city in 1129.
-Damascus, ruled by the Burid Dynasty, later allied with King Fulk when Zengi besieged the city in 1139 and 1140; the alliance was negotiated by the chronicler Usamah ibn Munqidh.
+Damascus, ruled by the Burid dynasty, later allied with King Fulk when Zengi besieged the city in 1139 and 1140; the alliance was negotiated by the chronicler Usama ibn Munqidh.

-In late 1144, Joscelin II allied with the Ortoqids and marched out of Edessa with almost his entire army to support the Ortoqid army against Aleppo.
+In late 1144, Joscelin II allied with the Artuqids and marched out of Edessa with almost his entire army to support the Artuqid army against Aleppo.
 Zengi, already seeking to take advantage of Fulk's death in 1143, hurried north to besiege Edessa, which fell to him after a month on 24 December 1144.
 Manasses of Hierges, Philip of Milly and others were sent from Jerusalem to assist, but arrived too late.
 Joscelin II continued to rule the remnants of the county from Turbessel, but little by little the rest of the territory was captured by Muslims or sold to the Byzantines.
-Zengi himself was praised throughout Islam as "defender of the faith" and al-Malik al-Mansur, "the victorious king".
+Zengi himself was praised throughout the Muslim world as "defender of the faith" and al-Malik al-Mansur, "the victorious king".
 He did not pursue an attack on the remaining territory of Edessa, or the Principality of Antioch, as was feared.
 Events in Mosul compelled him to return home, and he once again set his sights on Damascus.
 However, he was assassinated by a slave in 1146 and was succeeded in Aleppo by his son Nur ad-Din.